Inspired Whites defeat favord Reds 14-13; Sukup boots winning field goal

 Lincoln, Neb.
-(April 29, 1978) — Junior kicker Dean Sukup's 30-yard field goal with 19 seconds remaining gave the underdog Whites a 14-13 win over the Reds in the 29th annual Nebraska Spring game, played before 16,500 in the Huskers' Memorial Stadium.
+(April 29, 1978) — Junior kicker Dean Sukup's 30-yard field goal with 19 seconds remaining gave the underdog Whites a 14-13 win over the Reds in the Nebraska football spring game, played before 16,500 in the Huskers' Memorial Stadium.

 Defense was the key that provided the Husker fans with excitement as both teams blocked a punt, the Whites intercepted one pass and recovered two fumbles and the Reds intercepted two passes and also recovered two fumbles.